HeringtonPress/Systems/GURPS/Equipment.md

 # Equipment
 All characters can use their starting money to outfit themselves.
-Any magical gear must be run by the GM before being bought as starting gear though really anything bought should be as well.
+Any magical gear must be run by the GM before being bought as starting gear.
 ## Encumbrance
 Encumbrance and Move
 “Encumbrance” is a measure of the total weight you are carrying, relative to your ST. The effects of encumbrance are divided into five “encumbrance levels.”
 All but the lowest level will reduce your actual Move to a fraction of your Basic Move and give a penalty to Dodge, as follows: